 “It usually looks like an airport lounge at 2am with no passengers.
 Empty, characterless and cold.”

 Irregardless, she says the best feature of the design, one which compelled her to choose it, is that it pushed the learning spaces and library underground, opening up a huge expanse for the now famous law lawns, which has become a prominent watering hole for students.
 Muir says that the building’s leakage problems ultimately stem from it being underground, which complicates the waterproofing process, but agrees that the lawn is a very successful part of the building.
-However, when asked whether he thought the architects were successful overall in realising their ambition, he pauses to think before smiling.
+Walking down Eastern Avenue on a sunny day, it seems law students agree.
+However, when asked whether he thought the architects were successful overall in realising their ambition, Muir pauses to think before smiling.

-“If I look around the university, the best space is still the Quadrangle.”
+“If I look around the university, the best space is still the Quadrangle,” he says.

 “However, it does a much better job than that weird thing on Eastern Avenue which has been recently built.”